Start your morning off right with a stack of small batch Chocolate Chip Pancakes For Two made from scratch with cinnamon and clove.

 • Vegetable oil: Fat needed in the recipe.
 Use a neutral oil like vegetable or canola as olive oil may add an unwanted savory flavor.
 You can also substitute melted butter.

-• Chocolate chips: Although this is a recipe for chocolate chip pancakes, you can stir in almost anything you’d like, including blueberries.
+• Chocolate chips: My go-to mix in for small batch pancakes is chocolate chips, but you can easily add anything you’d like, including blueberries.

 Not in the mood for pancakes?
-Check out my French Toast Casserole For Two which can be prepped the night before.
+Check out my French toast for two, French Toast Casserole For Two which can be prepped the night before, Waffles For Two for traditional buttermilk waffles, and Ham and Cheese Waffles for a savory twist.

-Before cooking, let your batter rest for at least 5 minutes.
-This allows the gluten to relax so the pancakes don’t toughen up while cooking.
+Rest batter for 5 minutes to allow the gluten to relax so the pancakes don’t toughen up while cooking.

 The batter will also thicken a little more because the flour absorbs the liquid.
 If you let it rest longer and the batter is too thick, whisk in a little more milk to loosen it.

-Next, heat your skillet.
-Ideally you want a non-stick pan.
+Heat your skillet until hot.
+Ideally you want a non-stick pan so you don’t need to add butter.
 However, you can lightly grease it with cooking spray if necessary.

 The heat will fluctuate while cooking.
 If your pancakes are getting too brown, turn the heat down.
 If your pancakes are taking too long to cook, turn the heat up.